4dcu-be/DeckLock/README.md

 ### Configuring the Makefile

-As we are using a virtual environment with pelican installed there, the patch to the executable in the enviroment needs to be set in the Makefile.
+As we are using a virtual environment with pelican installed there, the patch to the executable in the environment needs to be set in the Makefile.
 Open the file and change the path on the line below to match your system.
 The pelican executable should be in venv/bin or venv/Scripts.

 ```makefile